Watchdog coalition to hold hearing on Duke Energy’s dismal record confronting the climate emergency

 The virtual hearing will be live starting at 9:30 a.m.
 EST on May 4 and can be viewed on the Coalition’s website.

-The coalition is a project of 350 Charlotte, 350 Triangle, Appalachian Voices, Citizens Action Coalition of Indiana, Energy and Policy Institute, Environmental Working Group, Friends of the Earth, NC WARN, League of Women Voters of South Carolina, and Ohio Citizen Action.
+The Duke Energy Accountability Coalition is a project of 350 Charlotte, 350 Triangle, Appalachian Voices, Citizens Action Coalition of Indiana, the Energy and Policy Institute, Environmental Working Group, Friends of the Earth, Kentucky Conservation Committee, NC WARN, the League of Women Voters of South Carolina, and Ohio Citizen Action.